 Strategies to Support Tiered Instruction

-- Teacher provides a set of plane shapes, including irregular polygons and asks students to sort them any way they can, including that they must use all the figures provided.
+- Teacher provides a set of plane shapes, including irregular polygons, and asks students to sort them any way they can but that they must use all the figures provided.

-- For example, teacher asks, “How did you decide to sort them that way?” or “How did you know which shape belongs in this group?”
+- Teacher asks, “How did you decide to sort them that way?” or “How did you know which shape belongs in this group?”, calling attention to the student language used and its connection to the formal content language.

 Instructional Tasks